We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - Google Shopping.

-And getting your products on Amazon with Shopify means investing in a third-party app — which typically means ongoing monthly costs of $19.99 to $99.99 on top of your regular Shopify costs.
+However, other competitors can be more expensive than BigCommerce.
+For example, getting your products on Amazon with Ecwid means investing in a third-party app — which typically means ongoing monthly costs of $24 to $499 on top of your regular Ecwid costs.

 The BigCommerce ‘Standard’ plan also gives you a ‘Buy Button’ that lets you embed your products on other websites.